Local Space-Time Smoothing for Version Controlled Documents: Summary and Discussion

 \section{Summary and Discussion}

-The task of analyzing and visualizing versioned document is an important one.
+The task of analyzing and visualizing version controlled document is an important one.
 It allows external control and monitoring of collaboratively authored resources such as Wikipedia, Google Wave, and CVS or SVN documents.
 Our framework is the first to develop analysis and visualization tools in this setting.
-It presents a new representation for versioned documents that uses local smoothing to map a space-time domain $\Omega$ to the simplex of tf vectors $\mathbb{P}_V$.
+It presents a new representation for version controlled documents that uses local smoothing to map a space-time domain $\Omega$ to the simplex of tf vectors $\mathbb{P}_V$.
 We demonstrate the applicability of the representation for four tasks: visualizing change, predicting edges, segmentation, and predicting future revision operations.

+Visualizing changes may highlight significant structural changes for the benefit of users and help the collaborative authoring process.
+Improved edge prediction and text segmentation may assist in discovering structural or semantic changes and their evolution with the authoring process.
+Predicting future operation may assist authors as well as prevent abuse in coauthoring projects such as Wikipedia.

-Experiments conducted on synthetic, Wikipedia and Google Wave articles show that it achieves good performance both qualitatively and quantitatively (as compared to baseline predictors).
+The experiments described in this paper were conducted on synthetic, Wikipedia and Google Wave articles.
+They show that the proposed formalism achieves good performance both qualitatively and quantitatively as compared to standard baseline algorithms.

 It is intriguing to consider the similarity between our representation and image processing.
 Predicting segment boundaries are similar to edge detection in images.
-Segmenting versioned documents may be reduced to image segmentation.
-Predicting future operation is similar to completing image parts based on the remaining pixels and a statistical model.
-Due to its long and successful history, image processing is a good candidate for providing useful tools for versioned document analysis.
+Segmenting version controlled documents may be reduced to image segmentation.
+Predicting future operations is similar to completing image parts based on the remaining pixels and a statistical model.
+Due to its long and successful history, image processing is a good candidate for providing useful tools for version controlled document analysis.
 Our framework facilitates this analogy and we believe is likely to result in novel models and analysis tools inspired by current image processing paradigms.
 A few potential examples are wavelet filtering, image compression, and statistical models such as Markov random fields.